-- 2. The petitioner stated that it is a company incorporated under the provisions of the Companies Act, 2013, inter alia engaged in generation and sale of electricity and has established 8.24 MW solar power plant at Dawoor Village, Manoor Mandal, Medak District, Telangana.
-The 1st respondent is the nodal agency appointed by the Commission under clause 5 of Regulation No. 2 of 2005 for the purpose of granting open access for long term basis.
-The 2nd respondent is the distribution licensee operating in whose area petitioner's project and its consumers are located. - 3.
-The petitioner stated that pursuant to A. P. State Reorganization Act, 2014 the state of Telangana was formed with effect from 02.06.2014.
-The Government of Telangana GoTS issued Solar Power Policy, 2015 (solar policy) with the object of developing solar park(s) with the necessary utility, infrastructure facilities to encourage of developers to set up solar power projects in the state.
-It is further stated that section 86 (1) (e) of the Act, 2003 and para 5.12.1of National Electricity Policy (NEP), it is very much evident that the legislature specifically recognized the need for encouragement of generation from renewable energy sources and also mandates the State Commissions to promote and encourage such companies. - 4.
-The petitioner stated that inspired by the above policies and assurances of the government it established an 8.24 MW solar power plant at the above mentioned location.
-It has completed the erection and installation of the solar power plant and the same has been synchronized with the grid in the presence of officials of the respondents on 07.10.2016.
-The commissioning certificate was however issued by the officers of respondents on 29.10.2016.
-Since the commissioning and synchronization of the plant the energy generated by the petitioner's solar power plant is fed into grid and the 2nd respondent is utilizing the same.
+- 2. The petitioner stated that it is a proprietary concern engaged in generation and sale of electricity and has established 3 MW solar power plant at Ravalkole Village, Medchal Mandal, Ranga Reddy District, Telangana.
+The 1st respondent is M/s.
+Transmission Corporation of Telangana (TSTRANSCO) and is the nodal agency appointed by the Commission under clause 5 of Regulation No. 2 of 2005 for the purpose of granting open access on a long term basis.
+The 2nd respondent is M/s.
+Southern Power Distribution Company of Telangana Limited (TSSPDCL) and is the distribution licensee operating within whose area the petitioner's project and its consumers are located. - 3.
+The petitioner stated that pursuant to A. P. Reorganisation Act, 2014 the state of Telangana was formed with effect from 02.06.2014.
+The Government of Telangana (GoTS) issued Solar Power Policy, 2015 (solar policy) with the object of developing solar park(s) with the necessary utility, infrastructure facilities to encourage developers to set up solar power projects in the state.
+It is further stated that section 86 (1) (e) of Act, 2003 and para 5.12.1 of National Electricity Policy (NEP), it is very much evident that the legislature specifically recognized the need for encouragement of generation from renewable energy sources and also mandates the state Commissions to promote and encourage such companies. - 4.
+The petitioner stated that inspired by the above policies and assurances of the government, established 3 MW solar power plant.
+It has completed the erection and installation of the solar power plant and the same has been synchronized with the grid in the presence of officials of the respondents on 28.09.2015.
+The commissioning certificate was however issued by the officers of respondents on 06.10.2015.
+Since commissioning and synchronization of the plant, the energy generated by the petitioner's solar power plant is fed into grid and the 2nd respondent is utilizing the same.
 It is pertinent to mention here that as per the solar policy particularly clause 11 (e) the energy injected into the grid by the solar power projects intended for captive or 3rd party sale from the date of synchronization till granting open access approval, will be considered as deemed banked energy.
-The clause 11 (e) of the policy is extracted hereunder.
+The clause 11 (e) of the policy is extracted hereunder:

-"11 (e) Power Scheduling and Energy Banking:
+11 (e) Power scheduling and Energy Banking:

-For captive / third party sale, energy injected into the grid from date of synchronization to open access approval date will be considered as deemed energy banked."
+"For captive / third party sale, energy injected into the grid from date of synchronization to open access approval date will be considered as deemed energy banked."

-5. The petitioner stated that it immediately after receiving commissioning certificate applied for LTOA approval vide application dated 03.11.2016 to the 1st respondent nodal agency in terms of Regulation No. 2 of 2005.
+5. The petitioner stated that immediately after receiving commissioning certificate applied for LTOA approval vide application dt.
+06.10.2015 to the 1st respondent nodal agency in terms of Regulation No. 2 of 2005.
 Clause 10.6 of the said regulation specified that application received during the calendar month shall be considered for the purpose of LTOA within 30 days if LTOA sought for does not require any further system strengthening.
 The proviso speaks that in case the nodal agency does not issue the approval within 30 days of closure of window, the application shall be deemed to have been allowed.
 Clause 10.6 of the said regulation is extracted below:

-"10.6: Based on system studies conducted in consultation with other agencies involved including other licensees, if it is determined that Long Term Open Access sought can be allowed without further system strengthening, the Nodal Agency shall, within 30 days of closure of a window, intimate the applicant of the same.
+"10.6: Based on system studies conducted in consultation with other agencies involved including other licensees, if it is determined that Long Term Open Access sought can be allowed without further system strengthening, the nodal agency shall, within 30 days of closure of a window, intimate the applicant of the same.